kriszwart/ZwartifyOSv1/README.md

 **The OS metaphor is intentional.**

-LeadnamicOS coordinates intelligence the way Unix coordinated programs.
+ZwartifyOS coordinates intelligence the way Unix coordinated programs.

 Each tool is a capability.